 - S.4.1.
 Limitation of Use.
 If a device is intended to measure accurately only products having particular properties, or to measure accurately only under specific installation or operating conditions, or to measure accurately only when used in conjunction with specific accessory equipment, these limitations shall be clearly and permanently stated on the device. - S.4.2.
 Discharge Rates.
 A device shall be marked to show its designed maximum and minimum discharge rates.
-The marked minimum discharge rate shall not exceed: - (a) 5 gallons per minute for stationary retail devices, or - (b) 20 percent of the marked maximum discharge rate for other retail devices and for wholesale devices.

-S.4.3.
-Temperature Compensation. - If a device is equipped with an automatic temperature compensator, the primary indicating elements, recording elements, and recorded representation shall be clearly and conspicuously marked to show that the volume delivered has been adjusted to the volume at 60 °F.
+The marked minimum discharge rate shall not exceed: - (a) 20 L (5 gal) per minute for stationary retail devices, or - (b) 20 percent of the marked maximum discharge rate for other retail devices and for wholesale devices.
+(Amended 1987) - S.4.3.
+Temperature Compensation.
+If a device is equipped with an automatic temperature compensator, the primary indicating elements, recording elements, and recorded representation shall be clearly and conspicuously marked to show that the volume delivered has been adjusted to the volume at 15 °C (60 °F).